rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- If the accusations are true with solid evidence, the last thing I would do is to **leave immediately** because as an employee of the company, I am also part of it, which can severely affect my future employment.
+- If illegal activities were taking place within the company I worked for, the last thing I would do is to **leave immediately** because as an employee of the company, I am also part of it, which can severely affect my future employment.

 #### **What do you think our company/organization could do better?**